LITTLE PINE LAGOON. FLY FISHING ONLY TROUT WATER

-Little Pine is renowned for its mayfly hatches which begin early December, often in isolated pockets and sometimes over a large area.
-Showy risers chomp down emerging duns, even in quite windy conditions.
+Little pine is renowned for its mayfly hatches which begin early December, often in isolated pockets and sometimes over a large area.
+Showy risers comp down emerging duns, even in quite windy conditions.
 Sultry conditions bring the rise to a peak.
 When the black spinner get the opportunity to get out over the water, this also creates a memorable fly fishing experience.

 The Inland Fisheries Service also provides useful information about many Tasmanian trout waters, including access points, anglers notes, and maps.
 Brochures are available at most fishing stores, visitor centres, or online.
 See the Anglers Access for Little Pine Lagoon.

 See here for full list of Anglers Access brochures.